geo4lib/geo4lib.github.io/docs/roles.md

 ### Held by

-Becky Seifried, University of Massachusetts, Amherst *(July 2025 – July 2026)*
+Becky Seifried, University of Massachusetts Amherst *(July 2025 – July 2026)*

 ---